Bukele's party in El Salvador ousts top prosecutor, spurring U.S. criticism | Politics

 "We need to show that a huge part of the population doesn't agree with this," said 25-year-old protester Mauricio Valladares.
 Amnesty International and Human Rights Watch denounced the removals as a dangerous power grab.

 Just minutes after the vote to dismiss them, the five judges issued a ruling invalidating the legislative action, declaring it an unconstitutional attack on democracy.
-But over the next few hours, lawmakers representing the president's newly emboldened New Ideas party voted to replace the judges as well as an attorney general.
+But over the next few hours, lawmakers representing the president's New Ideas party voted to replace the judges as well as the attorney general.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)